things to do in niagara on the lake

 11. Enjoy some great dining

 Another thing I always look forward to in Niagara on the Lake is the food.
-There’s lots of great restaurants and of many different varieties.
+It has a great foodie scene and there are lots of great restaurants and of many different varieties.

 oldangelinpatioinsummer